YoungEun Kim

 Dimensions variable

-The resulting composition is performed by a non-female singer who attempts to mimic the female voice.
-In addition to traditional vocal techniques, the piece incorporates gender-neutral sounds, such as tongue clicks and sibilant articulations.
-Through these vocalizations—some of which conform to and others deviate from the prescribed compositional guidelines—the work reassesses the social positioning of the ‘female voice’ as a cultural instrument while reflecting upon the existing power structures in reality.
+The resulting composition is performed by a non-female singer attempting to mimic a female voice.
+Alongside conventional vocal techniques, the piece incorporates gender-neutral sounds such as tongue clicks and sibilant articulations.
+Through these vocalizations—some of which conform to and others deviate from the prescribed compositional guidelines—the work reconsiders the social positioning of the “female voice” as a cultural instrument and reflects on the power structures that shape its use in everyday life.

 <Compositional Guidelines>